zostay/RakuWAPI/README.md

 ### 2.0.2 The Input Stream

 The input stream is set in the `p6sgi.input` key of the environment.
-The server MUST provide an on-demand [Supply](http://doc.perl6.org/type/Supply) that emits [Blob](http://doc.perl6.org/type/Blob) objects containing the content of the request payload, if any.
+The server MUST provide a [Supply](http://doc.perl6.org/type/Supply) that emits [Blob](http://doc.perl6.org/type/Blob) objects containing the content of the request payload, if any.
 When the message payload is completely received, the server MUST call `done` on the Supply.
 If there is an error processing the request payload, such as an early termination of the body by the client, the server MUST call `quit` on the Supply with an appropriate exception.

+The `p6sgi.input` Supply MUST either be an on-demand Supply or the server MUST not begin emitting values to the Supply until after the `p6sgi.ready` [Promise](http://doc.perl6.org/type/Promise) has been kept.

 ### 2.0.3 The Error Stream